The Cygna charter

 Rules of engagement for online meetings

-- Please try your best to join the meeting on time.
+- Try your best to join the meeting on time.
 Our meetings are not run in a webinar setting and speakers see the audience.
 So it is a bit disruptive for the speaker if many members drop in late.

-- Please ensure your Zoom name includes your first and last name, and that your Zoom profile includes a photo and ensure you are muted when you are not speaking.
+- Ensure your Zoom name includes your first and last name, and that your Zoom profile includes a photo and ensure you are muted when you are not speaking.

-- Please switch on your camera when joining a CYGNA Zoom meeting.
+- Switch on your camera when joining a CYGNA Zoom meeting.
 You may switch off the camera later if needed.

 What does CYGNA mean to its members?

 At our 50th meeting we also asked members to share a few words about what CYGNA meant to them on a Padlet.
-The word-cloud below is a perfect summary of what CYGNA aims to be: a friendly, kind, inclusive, and supportive community, providing a safe space/place to exchange ideas, share experiences, provide advice, inspire, and learn.
-We think that's pretty amazing :-).
+We think the result is pretty amazing :-).

 Anne-Wil Harzing is Professor of International Management at Middlesex University, London and visiting professor of International Management at Tilburg University.
 She is a Fellow of the Academy of International Business, a select group of distinguished AIB members who are recognized for their outstanding contributions to the scholarly development of the field of international business.
 In addition to her academic duties, she also maintains the Journal Quality List and is the driving force behind the popular Publish or Perish software program.